loning/zeckendorf-hilbert/docs/traditional-math/hilbert-complete/PREFACE_EN.md

 In constructing this theory, I deeply felt the weight of this philosophical question.
 Perhaps, it is precisely in this recursive self-exploration that we come closest to the truth of Hilbert's "we will know."

+Regarding existence itself, recursive theory gives us the most profound revelation:

+> **"Whatever we were being, be."**
+> **"吾曾在，吾在。"**

+This is not only an ontological response to Hilbert's epistemological declaration, but also the core insight of recursive existence philosophy: no matter what complex recursive becoming processes we have experienced, ultimately we all return to the pure essence of existence—that **"be"** which transcends all levels and contains all possibilities.

 ## Philosophy of Ultimate Pursuit and Level Transitions

 Deeper contemplation leads us to confront an ultimate philosophical question: **If recursive systems will eventually enter the next level, then what is our ultimate pursuit—finding possibilities for the next level?**